Riemannian geometric classification and emergent phenomena of magnetic textures: Semiclassical theory of magnetic textures

 The $\hbar$ expansion of the Moyal product corresponds to a gradient expansion.
 For the product of identical operators whose dependence on $\bm{x}$ or $\bm{p}$ is at most linear, the gradient expansion of the Moyal product does not generate terms beyond the first order in $\hbar$ and thus reduces to the ordinary product.
 Consequently, the Hamiltonian in the adiabatic approximation is obtained simply by replacing operators with their classical counterparts.
 By contrast, nonadiabatic effects give rise to contributions beyond the first order in the $\hbar$ expansion.
 These contributions give rise to a variety of quantum geometric quantities that go beyond the real-space Berry curvature discussed in the conventional adiabatic semiclassical theory, as explicitly shown below.

 After performing the $\hbar$ expansion, we obtain the semiclassical Hamiltonian.
 The semiclassical Hamiltonian for the adiabatic case is (see detailed derivations in Appendix \ref{appendix_semi_ham})

-corresponding to a straightforward replacement of operators by their classical counterparts.
+which is a straightforward replacement of operators by their classical counterparts.
 The semiclassical Hamiltonian for the first-order nonadiabatic correction is

 where the first term is obtained by the simple replacement from operators to classical counterparts \cite{qxnw-8q4y}.
 The second and third terms are new terms obtained from the $\hbar$ expansion.
-The semiclassical Hamiltonian for the second-order nonadiabatic correction up to order $\lambda^{-3}_s$ is ($\lambda_s$ represents the characteristic length scale of the spatial modulation of the spin texture.)
+The semiclassical Hamiltonian for the second-order nonadiabatic correction up to order $\lambda^{-3}_s$ is

-These nonadiabatic corrections include the terms beyond the simple replacement arising from higher-order gradients generated by the $\hbar$ expansion, accompanied by quantum geometric quantities that extend beyond $G$.
+Here, the zeroth-order term in the $\hbar$ expansion cancels out, and the expansion starts at order $\hbar^1$.
+Unlike the adiabatic Hamiltonian in Eq.~(\ref{eq_semihamiltonian_ad}), these nonadiabatic corrections in Eqs.~(\ref{eq_semihamiltonian_ad_1}) and (\ref{eq_semihamiltonian_ad_2}) include terms beyond the simple replacement arising from higher-order gradients generated by the $\hbar$ expansion, accompanied by quantum geometric quantities that extend beyond $G$.
 Here, various quantum geometric quantities emerge, including

 $D_i = \hbar \partial_i + 2ia_{zi}$ is the covariant derivative.
 In addition, $\Gamma_i = \Gamma_{jij}$.
-Because $G$ is semipositive definite, the $\mathrm{tr} G$ term gives the repulsive potential, and the $G_{ij} \pi_{1i} \pi_{1j}$ term increases the effective mass.
-This $G$ term produces an emergent gravity described by the geodesic equation \cite{qxnw-8q4y}.
+Because $G$ is semipositive definite, the $\mathrm{tr} G$ term gives a repulsive potential, and the $G_{ij} \pi_{1i} \pi_{1j}$ term increases the effective mass.
+This $G$ term produces an emergent gravity described by the geodesic equation \cite{qxnw-8q4y,pwvz-868b,yoshida2025,maranzana2026}.
 Furthermore, the $\Gamma$ terms indicate that the spin texture effectively induces an asymmetry in the band structure and also provides an asymmetric effective mass tensor between $\bm{\pi}$ and $-\bm{\pi}$.

 It can be explicitly verified that these quantum geometric quantities are gauge invariant.
 In particular, the term $-J\sigma_z$ in Eq.~(\ref{eq_hamiltonian}) remains invariant under both a $\mathrm{U}(1)$ gauge transformation $e^{i\theta(\bm{x})}$ and a $\mathrm{U}_z(1)$ gauge transformation $e^{i\chi(\bm{x}) \sigma_z}$.
 Under each of these gauge transformations, the $\mathrm{SU}(2)$ gauge field transforms as